 So often, success lies in how we follow through.
 It’s the same in email marketing campaigns!
-Don’t ignore those people who took the time to browse your website or online store, placed items in their cart but didn’t complete the sale.
+Don’t ignore those people who took the time to browse your website or online store and place items in their cart but didn’t complete the sale.
 There are so many reasons that potential customers don’t complete the transaction at a given time.
-There’s no need to be pushy, but take the time to send a follow up email which shows that you are interested and want to be of assistance.
+There’s no need to be pushy, but take the time to send a follow-up email which shows that you are interested and want to be of assistance.
 This may be all the potential client needs to complete the transaction.

 - Optimise Word of Mouth through Referrals